Ravagraid/TishanLaNotes/Organisations/Political/Tishan'La (Empire).md

 (Make sure to add an org chart of some kind to better illustrate)

 ### Economic System
-Rather curiously, Tishan'La uses a market economy, bolstered by a regulartory body known as the [Zhendra Determinancy](../Civil/Zhendra%20Determinancy.md), under the Keeper Of Coin as an attempt to keep bad actors from monopolising certain markets.
+&emsp;Rather curiously, Tishan'La uses a market economy, bolstered by a regulartory body known as the [Zhendra Determinancy](../Civil/Zhendra%20Determinancy.md), under the Keeper Of Coin as an attempt to keep bad actors from monopolising certain markets.
+As an inadvertant result of this free market, certain innovations were made to capitalise on the notion of supply and demand, to make transactions easier for the layman.

-- Barter System
-- Command/Planned Economy
-- Gift Economy
-- Market Economy
-- Mixed Economy
-- Palace Economy
-- Post-Scarcity Economy
-- Traditional

 ### Neighbouring Geopolitical Organisations